FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 **First of all, welcome to FAF!
 We are happy to have you!**

-The purpose of this guide is for new players to understand the ultimate basics of Supreme Commander/FAF, ensuring basic knowledge of gameplay mechanics are known before playing.
+The purpose of this guide is for new players to understand the ultimate basics of Supreme Commander FAF, ensuring basic knowledge of gameplay mechanics are known before playing.

 If you haven't setup the FAF client: [Windows Install](/Play/Windows-Install) [Linux Install](/Play/Linux-Install).